kitnil/awesome/README.md

 ## JavaScript

+- [BullshitGenerator](https://github.com/menzi11/BullshitGenerator) - Needs to generate some texts to test if my GUI rendering codes good or not. so I made this.
+- [mdanki](https://github.com/ashlinchak/mdanki) - Converts Markdown file(s) to the Anki cards.
+- [Real-Time-Person-Removal](https://github.com/jasonmayes/Real-Time-Person-Removal) - Removing people from complex backgrounds in real time using TensorFlow.js in the web browser
+- [notifier-for-github](https://github.com/sindresorhus/notifier-for-github) - Browser extension - Get notified about new GitHub notifications
+- [Sabaki](https://github.com/SabakiHQ/Sabaki) - An elegant Go board and SGF editor for a more civilized age.
+- [brave-browser](https://github.com/brave/brave-browser) - Next generation Brave browser for macOS, Windows, Linux, and eventually Android
+- [phaser-examples](https://github.com/photonstorm/phaser-examples) - Contains hundreds of source code examples and related media for the Phaser HTML5 Game Framework.
+- [phaser](https://github.com/photonstorm/phaser) - Phaser is a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.
+- [marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
+- [nativefier](https://github.com/jiahaog/nativefier) - Make any web page a desktop application
 - [browserify](https://github.com/browserify/browserify) - browser-side require() the node.js way
 - [30-seconds-of-angular](https://github.com/30-seconds/30-seconds-of-angular) - [WIP] Curated collection of Angular snippets that you can understand in 30 seconds or less
 - [awesome-web-editor](https://github.com/xjh22222228/awesome-web-editor) - 🔨  Open source WEB editor summary